murtaza52/mashup/README.md

 1. The day button should be pressed when the page loads.
 Currently unable to execute the js needed for this.
-2. The sorting doesnt work.
-Unable to trace the reason at this point :(

 ## License